Farzan6118/docker-compose/README.md

 ## Folder Structure
 The project includes the following folders, each named according to the Docker images they contain:

+- Apache
-- Apache_Camel
+   - Camel
-- Apache_Cassandra
+   - Cassandra
-- Apache_Kafka
+   - Kafka
 - Camunda
+- Elastic
+   - elasticsearch
+   - logstash
-- Elasticsearch
+   - kibana
 - Hashicorp
    - console
    - vault